linker3000/MeshBop/README.md

 ## How to Set up
 The main setup steps when using a Raspberry Pi are:

-1. Put an OS an SD card for the Raspberry pi (minimal OS install is required – no graphical interface).
+1. Put an OS on an SD card for the Raspberry pi (minimal OS install is required – no graphical interface).
 2. Enable the async (UART) port on the Pi.
 Further notes below.
 3. Run the official automated script to install Node-RED.
 When asked whether to install any Pi-specific nodes or functionality, reply Yes.
 Further notes below.
 4. Install the needed Node-RED plugins – there’s a list below.